vicker/flaber/readme.md

 + flaber/
     + function/
 	+ img/  *666, including all folder contents*
-	+ page/			666, including all folder contents
+	+ page/ *666, including all folder contents*
 	+ style/
+	+ index.html
+	+ flaber.swf
+	+ Flaber.xml    *666*
 	+ MenuBar.xml
-	+ NavigationMenu.xml	666
+	+ NavigationMenu.xml	*666*
-	+ release.html
-	+ release.swf

 ***

-- Enjoy using FLABER by browsing to the http://installation_path/flaber/release.html
+- Enjoy using FLABER by browsing to the http://installation_path/flaber/index.html

 # E. Using FLABER

 > Apolgy first I dont have much time to prepare a good documentation.
 I will improve in the forthcoming releases

-There are actually two main viewpoint of FLABER, "Action Mode" and "Edit Mode".

 ## E.a.
 Action Mode

+There are actually two main viewpoint of FLABER, "Action Mode" and "Edit Mode".

 Action mode is the mode that is in default when anyone browse FLABER.
 So this can be also called the browsing mode.
 In this mode, you can browse the web just like any normal web page.
 Text, Images, Shapes, Links and Navigation Menus are all available.

+When you are logged in as an admin, you can enter edit mode by the menu item "Mode"

+    Mode > Edit Mode

 ## E.b.
 Edit Mode